ayoskovich/personalSite/content/project/internet-traffic/index.md

   caption:
   focal_point: Smart
 slides: example
-summary: When is the best time to be on the internet?
+summary: Is there a best time to be on the internet?
 title: Analyzing Internet Speed
 url_code: "https://github.com/ayoskovich/int-traffic"
 url_pdf: ""